The views expressed by the host on this program, documented to be almost always right, 99.1% of the time.

 And they've been debating this.

-You know, this is part of the multicultural uh uh curriculum now that that Columbus introduced racism, sexism, bigotry, homophobia, environmental destruction, syphilis, And horses, which brought their own problems.
+You know, this is part of the multicultural curriculum now that Columbus introduced racism, sexism, bigotry, homophobia, environmental destruction, syphilis, and horses, which brought their own problems.

-In the year 1500, not long after Christopher Columbus and his crews began returning from their voyages to the new world, an epidemic of epidemic of syphilis erupted in Europe shortly thereafter.
+Not long after Christopher Columbus and his crews began returning from their voyages to the new world, an epidemic of syphilis erupted in Europe shortly thereafter.

 More epidemics flared and swept across the continent, raging with much the same impact as AIDS does today.